 - 1279 Moore

 Kuuskoski has been featured on The Entrepreneurial Musician podcast, and his work has drawn attention from Crain’s Detroit Business, Symphony Magazine, ID8 Nation, Greg Sandow’s ArtsJournal blog, and the Carnegie Foundation, which cited Community Music @ Mizzou in its 2015 reclassification of the university as an “engaged campus.”
 He regularly presents entrepreneurship workshops at national conferences and other universities and serves on the faculty for the UMass-Amherst Arts Extension Service, where he designed and teaches their online arts entrepreneurship course for theatre, dance, music, and visual artists.
 He co-wrote one of the first national studies on arts entrepreneurship training, which was presented at the inaugural College Music Society Summit on Music Entrepreneurship.
-He has contributed chapters to Disciplining the Arts: Teaching Entrepreneurship in Context(Rowman and Littlefield Education Press, 2010), and The 21CM Introduction to Music Entrepreneurship (Rowman and Littlefield Education Press, 2017), the contributed article revisions to the Grove Dictionary of American Music (Second Edition).
+He has contributed chapters to Disciplining the Arts: Teaching Entrepreneurship in Context(Rowman and Littlefield Education Press, 2010) and Creating the Revolutionary Artist: Entrepreneurship for the 21st-Century Musician(Rowman and Littlefield Education Press, 2017), and contributed article revisions to the Grove Dictionary of American Music (Second Edition).

-Kuuskoski holds degrees from the University of Wisconsin-Madison (MM piano performance and pedagogy) and UNC-Greensboro (MBA and BA music with Honors).
+Kuuskoski holds degrees from the University of Wisconsin-Madison (MM Piano Performance and Pedagogy) and UNC-Greensboro (MBA and BA Music with Honors).
 He has pursued additional music study at the New Zealand School of Music and at numerous international music festivals.